The Medical Guild of the College of Medicine Graduate Student Competitions

 In support of the Council of Academic Chairs Scholarship the University Florida Foundation has established a fund named: Friends of Interdisciplinary Program in Biomedical Sciences with the fund code: 020269.

-Individuals wishing to contributed to this Scholarship may do so online at: https://www.uff.ufl.edu/OnlineGiving/FundDetail.asp?FundCode=020269
+Individuals wishing to contribute to this Scholarship may do so online at: https://www.uff.ufl.edu/OnlineGiving/FundDetail.asp?FundCode=020269

 Graduate Student Education Initiative Award